Curious about the main things you should know about catheters? Here are five!

 2. Catheters come in a range of lengths and sizes.

-Catheters are measured by the external diameter of the catheter tube, and this is commonly called a “French size.”
-You can tell the French size of a catheter by the color of its funnel end.
+Catheters are measured by the external diameter of the catheter tube, which is commonly called a “French size.”
+You can tell a catheter’s French size by the color of its funnel end.

 Your prescribing health practitioner will work with you to determine the best French size for your anatomy.
 If you have problems with the size, such as having difficulty with insertion or taking too long for urine to drain, you can give your doctor a call to discuss adjusting the size.